 STEP BY STEP INSTRUCTIONS

 - STEP 1).
 Make the crust.
-Stir together graham crumbs, melted butter and sugar in a medium bowl until well combined.
-Press the crumbs evenly into the bottom and about ¾-inch up the sides of the pan, then prick several times with a fork.
+Combine graham crumbs, brown sugar and melted butter in a medium bowl and blend until well combined.
+Press the crumbs firmly and evenly into the bottom and just about ½-inch up the sides of the pan.
+I like to use a straight edged drinking glass or the bottom of a ½ cup measuring scoop to pack it evenly and smooth it out along the bottom and push it gently up the sides.
 Bake for 10-12 minutes until lightly golden and feels dry.

 - STEP 4).
-Mix in eggs.
-Add one egg and beat on medium speed until well blended.
-Scrape down the sides and bottom of the bowl, add the other egg and beat until incorporated.
-Add sour cream and vanilla extract and beat just until blended.
+Mix in egg.
+Add one egg and beat on medium speed until JUST combined.
+Scrape down the sides and bottom of the bowl, add the other egg and beat just until incorporated.

 - STEP 7).
 Make the topping.
-Place 1 cup of raspberries in a small saucepot, cover and simmer until the juices come out.
-Add sugar and simmer for 3-5 minutes until glossy and cooked down into a jammy consistency.
+Make the topping following this recipe with 3 tablespoons of sugar.
+Place 1 ½ cups raspberries in a small saucepot, cover and simmer until the juices come out.
+Add sugar and lemon juice and simmer for 3-5 minutes until glossy and cooked down into a jammy consistency.
 Combine corn starch with water and stir it into the berry mixture.
-Cook until it comes to a gentle boil and then let bubble for about 20 seconds.
-Remove from heat and stir through the remaining raspberries.
+Cook until it comes to a gentle boil while stirring and let bubble for about 20 seconds.
+Remove from heat and stir through the additional ½ cup of fresh raspberries.
+Pour it into a clean jar and set aside to cool completely before serving over the chilled cheesecake.

 EXPERT TIPS FOR RASPBERRY CHEESECAKE